adityap27/wpScript/README.md

-#wpScript
-Javascript to save unknown/unsaved numbers from a Whatsapp group.
+# Javascript to save unknown/unsaved numbers from a Whatsapp group.

 Steps
 1. Open Whatsapp Web in browser.